scaleoutsystems/fedn/docs/quickstart.rst

 For a detailed explaination of the compute package and seed model, see this guide: :ref:`projects-label`

 To work through this quick start you need a local copy of the ``mnist-pytorch`` example project contained in the main FEDn Git repository.
-The following command clones the entire repository but you will only use the example:
+Clone the repository using the following command, if you didn't already do it in the previous step:

 .. code-block:: bash

    git clone https://github.com/scaleoutsystems/fedn.git

-Locate into the ``fedn/examples/mnist-pytorch`` folder.
+Navigate to the ``fedn/examples/mnist-pytorch`` folder.
 The compute package is located in the folder ``client``.

 Create a compute package: